Nitin-x2a/Brain_age_prediction_using_EEG_data/README.md

 conda env list
 ```
 # Downloading data
-The notebook **downloading_data.ipynb** is used to download the training data, phase-1 test data, starter kit, ands phase-2 test data.
+The notebook **downloading_data** is used to download the training data, phase-1 test data, starter kit, ands phase-2 test data.

 The notebook **unzipping_data** is used to unzip all the downloaded data inside the **/Data** folder

 # Feature extraction
-The notebook **BrainAge_FeatureExtraction.ipynb** is used to load the downloaded train and test datasets, and calculate features for training & pediction.
+The notebook **BrainAge_FeatureExtraction** is used to load the downloaded train and test datasets, and calculate features for training & pediction.

 All the data is then extracted, cropped, resampled, and filtered.
 Both 'Eyes closed (EC)' and 'Eyes Open (EO)' data is used.
 The 'Cz' channel data is ignored.